kquirapas/kquirapas/README.md

 ### 👋 EYYYY!
 What's good?

 Hey, I'm Kristian, but you can call me K. If you're interested in blockchain development, we should connect!
-Drop by and say hi: kmquirapas@gmail.com
+Send me DM on twitter!

 #### Recent Pursuits